 La Route Du Port Elizabeth

-Standard service costs are £30 per document and additionally, a while you wait service is available at a cost of £75 per document.
+Standard service costs are £30 per document and additionally, a premium (same day) service is available at a cost of £75 per document.

 Standard Service: we aim to legalise a document under this service within one working day of receipt.
 Documents brought to our office will normally be ready for collection after 12:00pm on the next working day.
 We can also return your documents by post.